UOBAM Invest Digital Adviser Performance

 • UOBAM Invest Digital Adviser PerformanceUOBAM Invest Digital Adviser Performance

-Q2 2023 Market developments
+Q4 2023 Market developments

-Asset class performance (% in SGD terms) 31 March 2023 – 30 June 2023
+Asset class performance (% in SGD terms) 30 September 2023 – 31 December 2023

-Asset class performance (% in SGD terms) 31 December 2022 – 31 March 2023
+Asset class performance (% in SGD terms) 30 September 2023 – 31 December 2023

 Indices used as follows:

-Asian Bonds J.P.Morgan Asia Credit (JACI) Investment Grade Index,
+Asian Bonds: J.P.Morgan Asia Credit (JACI) Investment Grade Index;

-Asian High Yield J.P.Morgan Asia Credit (JACI) Non-Investment Grade Index,
+Asian High Yield: J.P.Morgan Asia Credit (JACI) Non-Investment Grade Index;

-Asian Equities MSCI AC Asia ex Japan Index,
+Asian Equities: MSCI AC Asia ex Japan Index;

-Global Equities MSCI All Country World Index (ACWI) on a Net Asset Value basis; and
+Global Equities: MSCI All Country World Index (ACWI); and

 Please note that there are limitations to the use of such indices as proxies for the past performance in the respective asset classes.
 The historical performance presented should not be used as a proxy for the future or likely performance.